 Technology, risk, compliance, sustainability, diversity, finance, and procurement.
 These teams cannot tackle sustainability goals and processes alone or in a serial manner.
 These teams must come together and agree that a holistic approach to digitalization, sustainability, and financial value can and must coexist.

-We here at Coupa look forward to helping you maximize your impact on people and the planet through BSM-powered Social and Corporate Responsibility, while also helping you drive maximum savings and efficiencies for all your business spend.
+We here at Coupa look forward to helping you maximize your impact on people and the planet through BSM-powered Social and Corporate Responsibility that will improve supplier diversity and reduce your supply chain's carbon footprint, while also helping you drive maximum savings and efficiencies for all your business spend.